unjs/nitro/docs/2.deploy/20.providers/flightcontrol.md

 4. Authorize the Flightcontrol GitHub App to access your chosen repositories, public or private.
 5. Create a Flightcontrol project with configuration via the Dashboard or with configuration via `flightcontrol.json`.

-### Create a Project with Configuration via the Dashboard
+### Create a project with configuration via the dashboard

 1. Create a Flightcontrol project from the Dashboard.
 Select a repository for the source.
 2. Select the `GUI` config type.